 One of the most common questions we get asked is if we have plans for sloped lots.
-The short answer is yes, all of our plans can be modified to fit with a sloped lot.
+The short answer is yes; all of our plans can be modified to fit with a sloped lot.
 Since every lot is unique, your design team will work with you to either modify an existing plan or create a new plan that flows with your build site.

 A smaller lot might limit outdoor living space behind your home.
-Consider a wrap-around porch or deck that can add multiple areas, while maintaining the basic shape of your home.
+Consider a wrap-around porch or deck that can add multiple areas while maintaining the basic shape of your home.

 One of the most obvious ways to add space to a design for a smaller lot is to include multiple levels.
-This altered version of the Cattail Lodge, for instance, has a basement that is used as a garage a main level and second story.
+This altered version of the Cattail Lodge, for instance, has a basement that is used as a garage plus a main level and second level.
 If you were to remove the screened-in porch and move the garage in, you could achieve an even smaller footprint.